aimms/documentation/webui/quick-start.rst

 .. image:: images/transnet-widgetaction-string_v470.png
     :align: center

-For details about declaring and filling the configuration string for widget actions please see the Widget Actions section.
+For details about declaring and filling the configuration string for the widget actions please see the Widget Actions section.

 In our case at hand the specification of the widget actions introduced above results in the functionality shown below, which executes the same action as the button for modifying input data: